NikitaFoxze/mdialog/README.md

 ```

 # Pagination
 Dialog pagination is available.
-You can implement simple and complex pagination, as well as query the database and receive responses directly during dialog creation. `zlang` is supported.
+You can implement simple and complex pagination, as well as query the database and receive responses directly during dialog creation. `zlang` is supported. `mysql vR41-4` is supported.

 Supported dialog styles: `DIALOG_STYLE_MSGBOX`, `DIALOG_STYLE_LIST`, `DIALOG_STYLE_TABLIST`, `DIALOG_STYLE_TABLIST_HEADERS`.